PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Preliminaries

 \section{Preliminaries}

-Transformer models were introduced to address sequence-to-sequence tasks and primarily consist of attention layers, feed forward networks, and other task specific modules~\cite{vaswani2017attention}.
-In this paper, we assume inputs take the form $X = [x_{1},\ldots,x_{n}]$, where each $X$ is a sequence of tokens $X_{i}$ where $X_{i} \in \mathbb{R}^{d}$ for all $i\in [n]$ such that $X \in \mathbb{R}^{n \times d}$.
+Transformer models were introduced to address sequence-to-sequence tasks and primarily consist of attention layers, feed forward networks, and other task specific modules~ \citep{vaswani2017attention}.
+In this paper, we assume an input sequence $X = [x_{1},\ldots,x_{n}]$ with token embeddings $x_{i} \in \mathbb{R}^{d}$ for all $i\in [n]$ such that $X \in \mathbb{R}^{n \times d}$.